readytensor/rt-datasets-regression/README.md

 `schema_gen` folder contains a schema gen config file (YAML) and a python script which are used to generate the JSON schema files stored in the `processed` folder for each dataset.
 The generated schema file conforms to the Ready Tensor specification for this category.

+Note again that the main files for all the datasets are in the `./datasets/processed` folder.

 ---

-The following is the list of datasets along with a brief description for each and its attribution:
+## Datasets

+The following sections provide more information for each of the datasets.

 ---

-## Abalone
+### Abalone

 #### Alias (in scorecards): abalone